ajay1128/Vandy-Text-Messaging-App/README.md

    The foundation of this app involves a router with different functions, a text message sent from a user, and state of the conversations and "experts"(people who answer questions).
 The text message will be parsed into a command and its arguments.
 Next, the current state of the app will be retrieved.
 Then the command will be routed in the router to a route, if the command exists in the router, with the arguments used as the function's parameters.
 Lastly, all the actions invoked by the commands and arguments will be sent.
 For example, a text from a user “ask where is food” would first create the router, parse the text message into a command “ask” and arguments “where is food”, then find the “ask” function and use arguments as parameters, perform the function and send out/perform the appropriate actions.

+   As of right now, this app will allow users to register as an expert on a topic.
+These experts will be allowed to respond questions sent by users that pertain to the topic in which they are experts.
+However, a survey was conducted to understand potential enhancements for users.
+The survey conducted with potential users tried to understand how they feel about extracurricular events and places going on in Nashville.
+Based on information gleaned from the surveyees, potential next steps to this app include -  a response that would send out links to events in the city/ around campus, easing the process of reservation/waiting times by sending out open reservations time and or wait times of restaurants, and linking calendars with friends.

 # Questions
   1. What do you enjoy doing for fun?